Zoom Phone Review: The Best Value VoIP in 2026?

 Verdict

 Zoom Phone is one of the most user-friendly VoIP systems we’ve tested, particularly for teams already using Zoom Meetings or working in hybrid environments.
-Its clean interface, strong Google and Microsoft integrations, and flexible pricing plans make it a smart fit for small to midsize businesses that want reliable voice functionality without unnecessary complexity.
+Its clean interface, strong Google and Microsoft integrations, and flexible pricing plans make it a smart fit for small to midsize businesses after reliable, simple calling.

 The Metered and Regional Unlimited plans offer excellent value for US-based teams, while the Global Select tier expands that appeal to international offices.
 Zoom also shines in hardware compatibility and ease of adoption, with minimal onboarding friction and a calming, well-organized interface that users genuinely enjoy navigating.